yh1198015532/inet/tutorials/fingerprint/doc/renaming.rst

 ..
 Now, if fingerprints don't pass, it indicates that the change really broke something in the model/introduced a regression.

-If fingerprints don't pass, it indicates that the change really broke something in the model and introduced a regression.
+If the fingerprint tests don't pass, it indicates that the change really broke something in the model and introduced a regression.

+**TODO** example for a false-positive

 For example, we rename the ``eth`` module vector to ``ethernet`` in :ned:`LinkLayerNodeBase` and :ned:`NetworkLayerNodeBase`.
 This change affects all host-types such as :ned:`StandardHost` and :ned:`AdhocHost` since they are derivative modules: